zagaran/selenium-pages/README.md

 # selenium-pages
-Python utils for writing Selenium test suites
+A page based framework for creating Selenium test suites